Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 this.ctx.storage.put('messages', this.messageHistory)

 The blockConcurrencyWhile method ensures storage is loaded before accepting any requests.
 This prevents race conditions during initialization.
+With hibernation, the message history is reloaded from storage each time the DO wakes up, ensuring data consistency.

 Implement user presence tracking